MariBotOfficial/MariSocketMiddleware/README.md

 # Usage
-**MariSocketMiddleware** is very easy to use just implement that in your ASP.NET core project.
+**MariSocketMiddleware** is very easy to use, just implement that in your ASP.NET core project.

 ## Service class
 ```csharp